QubitProducts/kube-ci/README.md

 # Github CI with K8S and Argo.

-This is a reimplementation of argo-ci written in Go, and focused purely on GitHub integration.

-# Why?
-argo-ci doesn't work well with private github repositories at this time.
-The underlying functionality is fairly simple.
-The assumption here is that we can implement a minimal equivalent with full github app support, and ssh key management, in a relatively few lines of code.
+kube-ci builds on argo, and the github API, to provide CI/CD workflows.
+The design goal is to provide as much feedback and support directly via the github API, rather than through other interfaces.

 # What's here
-The existing code is function, though quality needs improving.
+The existing code is functional, though quality needs improving.
 The existing
 application:

 If a given commit has a workflow file, location in ```.kube-ci/ci.yaml```,